Citizenship Investment in St. Kitts and Nevis

 |4.||A contribution of USD 25,000 is required for each additional dependent, regardless of age|

 Under the SIDF and HRF, with each of the criteria listed, the total amount includes all government fees but excludes due diligence fees, which are the same for the real estate option.
 All options allow for a dependent between 18 and 30 years to be included in the application of the main applicant, if the dependent is a full-time student and is financially reliant on the main applicant.
 The government also allows for parents and grandparents over the age of 55 to be included in the application as dependents, if they are living with and are fully supported by the main applicant.

 Fees and Costs

-Henley & Partners charges different fees depending on the case and the number of persons included in an application, and also depending on whether the real-estate or SIDF option is chosen.
+Henley & Partners charges different fees depending on the case and the number of persons included in an application, and also depending on whether the real-estate, HRF, or SIDF option is chosen.
 The full agreed fee (less any retainer paid initially) is paid into an escrow account in advance and is released when the application is submitted to the government.

 Please enquire for further information on what fees would apply in your case.

 Citizens of St. Kitts and Nevis are allowed to hold dual citizenship, and the acquisition of citizenship is not reported to other countries.

 When you acquire citizenship under the St. Kitts and Nevis citizenship program, you and your family enjoy full citizenship for life, which can be passed on to future generations by descent.